Enzuigiri/react-weather-project/README.md

 # React Weather Project

-A react project to check the current weather at your location with OpenWeather API
+A react project to check the current weather at your location with OpenWeather API TestChange

 <img src="web_preview.jpg" alt="Example web preview">